 Venues included in the Eat Leeds Restaurant Week include Issho, independent Tapas restaurant Ambiente, Blackhouse Steakhouse, burger joint Meat:Stack, Leeds’ most Instagrammable restaurant Fleur, and Zaap Thai to name a few.

 If you’d like to take advantage, just visit the website here and select which restaurant you want to try, you can then download a voucher to present the restaurant, then book your table and enjoy – easy!

 That’s right!
-90s pop superstars Steps are back on tour for their 25th anniversary – and on 27th August you can enjoy a wild day out at the Yorkshire Wildlife Park before enjoying an evening of live music with the iconic band.
+Cheeky chappy Olly Murs is back on tour with his Marry Me performance and on 26th August you can enjoy a wild day out at the Yorkshire Wildlife Park before enjoying an evening of live music with the iconic band.

 The family Festival has day tickets along with camping for family friendly fun.
 Find out more here.

-Coming to Harewood House from Tuesday 23rd to Thursday 25th August 2022, Luna Cinema is one of the best outdoor cinema experiences.
-Expect a range of amazing films this summer, such as Baz Luhrmann’s new epic biopic Elvis, and sing-a-long classics Grease and West Side Story.
+Coming to Bolton Abbey from Tuesday 22nd to Thursday 23rd August 2023, Luna Cinema is one of the best outdoor cinema experiences.
+Expect a range of amazing films this summer, such as Top Gun and Mamma Mia.